Wolfie the Seawolf

-Wolfie the Seawolf is the mascot of the Stony Brook Seawolves, the athletic teams representing Stony Brook University, one of two public flagship universities in New York state.
+Wolfie Seawolf is the mascot of the Stony Brook Seawolves, the athletic teams representing Stony Brook University, one of four public flagship universities in New York state.
 Wolfie is depicted as an anthropomorphic sea wolf and was introduced in 1995 as the Stony Brook athletic program began its transition to the NCAA's Division I level, the highest in United States collegiate athletics.

 History

 Background

 In the 1950s, Stony Brook athletic teams were known as the Soundsmen, named for the campus's then-location in Oyster Bay, New York.
 After moving to Stony Brook, the teams competed as the Warriors from 1963 to 1966.
 Since 1966, Stony Brook competed as the Stony Brook Patriots at the Division III level.

 Origin

 In 1994, Stony Brook University sought a new team name and mascot for its transition to Division I. The name "Seawolves" was chosen over 200 candidates by a 32-person committee made up of students, alumni, faculty and administrators.
 The following year, Wolfie the Seawolf mascot was created.